 AUD/USD – aussie and ozzy, why?

-Australians are well known for shortening names into nicknames and the AUD to USD currency pair is another example.
+Australians are well known for shortening names into nicknames and the AUD to USD currency pair is another name for forex trader nicknames.
 The pair is simply referred to as the “Aussie”.

 The Australian Dollar is sometimes known as a “commodity currency” because Australia imports millions of tons of coal, iron ore and gas every year.
 Currency traders who believe the price of commodities will rise may buy the AUD/USD pair to profit from that theory.